vippsas/vipps-invoice-api/README.md

 # Swagger changelog

+## 0.3.40

+* IPP: Add optional details about bankCode in set status to delete or pending

 ## 0.3.39
 * Add field `scope` to `invoiceOut` model.
 The value is either `vipps` or `nets` and indicates if the invoice was originally sent as Vipps Regning or eFaktura.